 - Interaction between the regulatory regime and common law

-He and his team works closely with our US, European, Hong Kong and BVI offices in providing an international as well as a national perspective, on and offshore.
+- He and his team works closely with our US, European, Asian and BVI offices in providing an international as well as a national perspective, on and offshore.

 Does Brexit Spell the End for Cross-Border Operations for Financial Services Firms?

 A significant proportion of institutions regulated by the UK Financial Conduct Authority enjoy 'passport' rights under one of the EU single-market financial services directives, allowing them to provide services or establish a branch on cross-border basis in other EEA member states, without having...